Simon Davey

-Simon Davey (born 1 October 1970 in Swansea) is a Welsh former professional footballer and football manager.
-He is now Head Director of a youth club in America called Southern Soccer Academy.
+Simon Davey (born 1 October 1970) is a Welsh former professional footballer and football manager.
+He is now Executive Director of a youth club in America called Southern Soccer Academy.
 He played for Swansea City, Carlisle United and Preston North End and had a short loan spell with Darlington, making a total of 271 appearances in the Football League.
 After retiring as a player, he spent eight years as a coach at Preston, before going on to manage Barnsley, Darlington and, until October 2010, Hereford United.